naman-raturi/naman-raturi/README.md

 Product & Growth Analyst at **Careem** (an Uber company), working across Q-Commerce merchandising and growth analytics.

 I didn't start in data.
-My background is Mechanical Engineering,  which taught me to think in systems, break down failure modes, and ask why before how.
+I am a Mechanical Engineer by degree,  which taught me to think in systems, break down failure modes, and ask why before how.
 I pivoted into analytics after college and haven't looked back.

 Over the last 4 years, I've worked at **Careem**, **Myntra**, **OYO International**, and **Reliance**  across q-commerce, fashion e-commerce, hospitality, and manufacturing — building everything from experimentation frameworks and attribution models to LLM-powered internal tools.

 Right now, I'm most excited about applying **AI and LLMs to analytics workflows**,  moving from dashboards that answer questions to agents that ask them.

+---
+## What excites me about analytics

+Statistics is taught as theory:  distributions, significance levels, confidence intervals.
+What excites me is when that theory becomes the reason a product decision gets made or reversed.

+A/B test that kills a feature everyone loved.
+A funnel drop-off that rewrites a roadmap.
+Conversion data that overrules a gut call in a room full of opinions.

+That gap — between a formula in a textbook and a decision in a business — is exactly where I want to work.
 ---
 ## What I do

 **Product & Growth Analytics**